 Big Bear City Airport is located in Big Bear City, California.
 Situated in the San Bernardino mountain range, 6,752 feet above sea level, the Airport serves several of the surrounding small communities, as well as Southern California’s only four season resort, Big Bear, with general aviation air service.
 Big Bear City Airport is open to the general public and to visiting aircraft 24 hours a day.
-Although the Airport does not have any commercial passenger activity, it does provide services such as aircraft maintenance, sightseeing flights, aircraft charter, aircraft sales and rentals, a flight school, emergency services and aerial photography.
+Although the Airport does not have any commercial passenger activity, it does provide services such as aircraft maintenance, sightseeing flights, aircraft sales, flight school, emergency services and aerial photography.
 The Airport has been in continuous operation at this site since 1928.

 Big Bear City Airport is located in Southern California, approximately 40 miles outside of the Los Angeles metropolitan area, on the southern boundary of the San Bernardino Mountain Range.
 The Airport provides a safe operating environment for general aviation aircraft, ranging from gliders to small corporate jets.

 The City of Big Bear Lake and the unincorporated portion of San Bernardino County known as Big Bear City are both located among the peaks of the San Bernardino Mountain Range near Big Bear Lake.
 Big Bear City is surrounded by several communities, including Sugarloaf, Fawnskin, Lake Arrowhead, Erwin Lake, and Baldwin Lake.
 Although Big Bear City has not grown significantly in the last ten years, the exponential growth of the surrounding communities has influenced Big Bear City and the regional transportation system.

 Big Bear City Airport is operated with one primary runway, oriented in an east-west direction.
 Two parallel taxiways, one partial and one full, provide access to the runway from the general aviation development areas